illinoistech-itm/jhajek/itmo-453/setup-tutorial/Readme.md

 ### Step 10: Three-tier Web Application Packer Templates

-What are we trying to solve in this document and sprint-02?
+What are we trying to solve?
 We are reinforcing a few concepts regarding security, deployment, automation, and repeatability.
 This brings new questions:

 * How do we dynamically configure secrets in our application?
   * Can you name some secrets your application has?